Early Christianity: Milan

 It is believed that the Church of Milan in northwest Italy was founded by the apostle Barnabas in the 1st century.
 Gervasius and Protasius and others were martyred there.
 It has long maintained its own rite known as the Ambrosian Rite attributed to Ambrose (born c.
 330) who was bishop in 374–397 and one of the most influential ecclesiastical figures of the 4th century.
 Duchesne argues that the Gallican Rite originated in Milan.

 Syracuse and Calabria

 Syracuse was founded by Greek colonists in 734 or 733 BC, part of Magna Graecia.
-According to the Catholic Encyclopedia: "Syracuse claims to be the second Church founded by St. Peter, after that of Antioch.
-It also claims that St. Paul preached there. ...
-In the times of St. Cyprian (the middle of the third century), Christianity certainly flourished at Syracuse, and the catacombs clearly show that this was the case in the second century."
+Syracuse is one of the first Christian communities established by Peter, preceded only by Antioch.
+Paul also preached in Syracuse.
+Historical evidence from the middle of the third century, during the time of Cyprian, suggests that Christianity was thriving in Syracuse, and the presence of catacombs provides clear indications of Christian activity in the second century as well.
 Across the Strait of Messina, Calabria on the mainland was also probably an early center of Christianity.